-General Mathematics is designed for students who will probably not continue studying Mathematics at a tertiary level, but who will find Mathematics a useful or supportive tool in future studies, employment or an apprenticeship.
+General Mathematics is designed for students who will continue studying at a tertiary level where advanced Mathematics is not a requirement.
+General Mathematics offers useful and supportive tools for further studies and employment.
 It is designed as a preparation for General Mathematics Units 3&4.

-In each unit material will cover the following topics:
+In each unit we will cover the following topics: